walterdd/Boremeter/README.md

-## Auditory Tracking
+## Boremeter

-*Open source app for tracking auditory attention on video*
+*Open source app for tracking auditory boredom on video*

 ---